apache/openwhisk/core/standalone/README.md

 `bash <(curl -sL https://s.apache.org/openwhisk.sh)`

 The script will start the standalone controller with Docker, and will also try to open the playground.
 It was tested on Linux, OSX and Windows with Git Bash.
-If a browser does not open with playground, access it at `http://localhost:3232`.
+If a browser does not automatically open the OpenWhisk playground, you can access it at `http://localhost:3232`.

 It defaults to the image `openwhisk/standalone:nightly`.